kaby76/ScrapeDartSpec/readme.md

 STE: '*=';
 ```

-The script collects all keywords:
+The script collects all keywords, and creates a rule for each.
+Lexer "fragment" rules are
+not considered.
 ```
 trparse orig.g4 | trxgrep "//STRING_LITERAL[not(ancestor::lexerRuleSpec/FRAGMENT) or ancestor::lexerRuleSpec/TOKEN_REF/text()='BUILT_IN_IDENTIFIER' or ancestor::lexerRuleSpec/TOKEN_REF/text()='OTHER_IDENTIFIER']/text()" | grep -E "'[a-zA-Z]+'" > temporary.txt
 cat temporary.txt | sed "s/'//g" | sed 's/$/_/' | tr [:lower:] [:upper:] > temporary2.txt